- How old does my child have to be in order to be eligible to play Little League?

 Q: Who umpires the games?
 How can I become an umpire?
 A: For AA and above, the games are umpired by anyone interested that is age 12 or older, including adults.
 The umpires are trained prior to league play and depending on years of experience and skill are assigned to the various levels.
-Umpires are not paid for this work, altho Youth Umpires are eligible for a travel stipend.
+Umpires are not paid for this work, although Youth Umpires receive a meal allowance.
 Fans should not be communicating (good or bad) about umpire calls.
 It is the responsibility of the managers on each team to communicate with the umpires if there is an issue.
 At the farm level, parents and coaches manage the games.
 At the TBall and Farm levels, umpires are not needed since the coaches are on the field and fill in as umpires.
 Volunteers are a key in making this a successful program.
 If you are 12 or older and interested in being an umpire please contact the Chief Umpire.

 Q: What about postseason play?
 A: We have a dedicated postseason primer here

 Q: My child has never played before.
 What level should he/she be placed?
 A: Tryouts give managers an opportunity to evaluate and assess each player’s skill level and are required for AA and above.
 Tryouts consist of a series of drills including fielding, throwing, hitting and running.
 Tryouts are necessary for league placement and to aid managers in drafting teams with equitable talent.